How Childhood Adversity Could Shape Mental Health and Resilience in Adulthood

 Mass General has a tripartite mission: Guided by the needs of our patients and their families, we aim to deliver the very best health care in a safe, compassionate environment; to advance that care through innovative research and education; and, to improve the health and well-being of the diverse communities we serve.

-Massachusetts General Hospital and Harvard Medical School offer a full-time, predoctoral internship in Clinical Psychology to matriculated doctoral students enrolled in clinical or counseling psychology programs.
+Massachusetts General Hospital and Harvard Medical School offer a full-time, doctoral internship in Clinical Psychology to matriculated doctoral students enrolled in clinical or counseling psychology programs.

-The internship is currently being conducted in a hybrid format — some didactics, supervision, and outpatient psychotherapy are being delivered virtually and some are happening in-person
+The internship is currently being conducted in a hybrid format — some didactics, supervision, and outpatient psychotherapy are being delivered virtually and many other activities are happening in-person.

-Interviews for the 2024-2025 training year will be conducted virtually
+Interviews for the 2025-2026 training year will be conducted virtually.

 On-site activities include:

 There will be 16 funded one-year internship positions available.
-The internship year begins July 1, 2024 and ends on June 30, 2025.
+The internship year begins July 1, 2025 and ends on June 30, 2026.
 A stipend of $44,000, four weeks of vacation and subsidized health and dental insurance are some of the provided benefits.
+Additionally, all interns will receive a one-time $10,000 stipend which is intended to help with relocation expenses, childcare expenses, educational expenses, etc.

 Our internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our training program subscribes to the guidelines of the Association of Predoctoral Psychology Internship Centers (APPIC) and follows that schedule of recruitment, interview, offers and acceptance.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.